-CHEST Australia Trial: A Phase II RCT of an Intervention to Reduce Time-to-Consult With Symptoms of Lung Cancer
+CHEST Australia Trial: An Intervention to Reduce Time-to-Consult with Symptoms of Lung Cancer

 Lung cancer is the most common cancer worldwide, with 1.3 million new cases diagnosed every year.
 It has one of the lowest survival outcomes of any cancer because over two-thirds of patients are diagnosed when curative treatment is not possible.
 This trial is a phase II, multisite, randomised controlled trial, for patients at increased risk of lung cancer in the primary care setting, to facilitate early presentation with symptoms of lung cancer.
 The intervention is based on a previous Scottish CHEST Trial that comprised of a primary-care nurse consultation to discuss and implement a self-help manual, followed by self-monitoring reminders to improve symptom appraisal and encourage help-seeking in patients at increased risk of lung cancer.

 Peter Murchie, The Centre of Academic Primary Care, The University of Aberdeen, Aberdeen, UK

 Fiona Walter, The Primary Care Unit, Department of Public Health and Primary Care, University of Cambridge, Cambridge, UK

 Danielle Mazza, Department of General Practice, Monash University, Melbourne, Victoria, Australia

 Andrew Martin, NHMRC Clinical Trials Centre, University of Sydney, New South Wales, Australia